Analise McGreal

 What made your medical school the right fit for you?

-I love attending Mercer because of the supportive nature of our faculty and cohesiveness of our class – at Mercer, most everyone seems to genuinely like each other and care about each other’s well being.
-Faculty is receptive to student feedback and actually implement changes we suggest and students are willing to share study tips and resources, or spend time explaining a confusing concept.
+I love attending Mercer because of the supportive nature of our faculty and cohesiveness of our class.
+At Mercer, most everyone seems to genuinely like each other and care about each other’s well-being.
+Faculty is receptive to student feedback and actually implements changes we suggest, and students are willing to share study tips and resources or spend time explaining a confusing concept.
 This non-competitive nature is extremely important and relieves a lot of pressure in the high stress environment of medical school.

 What kind of financial aid did you need to pay for medical school?